cofsbro/GameEngAssignment/README.md

 *My project:*

-The aim of my project was to create a dungeon crawller like the binding of isacc or the more simularly like the Stardew valley minigame journey of the prairie king where you face a wave of enemies until you get a certain ammount of points to move on to the next room, till you get to the boss room and fight the boss.
+The aim of my project was to create a dungeon crawler like the binding of isacc or the more simularly like the Stardew valley minigame journey of the prairie king where you face a wave of enemies until you get a certain ammount of points to move on to the next room, till you get to the boss room and fight the boss.

 *What the game will hopefully include:*